Xunnamius/black-flag/packages/extensions/README.md

 -   group: 'custom'
 - });
 -
-- // DO NOT use yargs's imperative API to define options!
+- // DO NOT use Yargs's imperative API to define options!
 This *BREAKS* BFE!
 - blackFlag
 -   .alias('f', 'file')
 -   .demandOption('f')